Postgraduate Course: Lake District Field Excursion MSc (PGGE11193)

 |Not being delivered|

-2. You will learn to keep a field note book as record of field observations including interpretation aided by group discussions.
+- Keep a field note book as a record of field observations including interpretation aided by group discussions.

 |Graduate Attributes and Skills